-What Types Of Broken Or Chipped Teeth Would Dr. Kim Recommend Fixing?
+What Types Of Broken Or Chipped Teeth Would Drs.
+Kim and Lentz Recommend Fixing?

 Craze lines are tiny cracks in the outer layer of your enamel only.
 They’re very common in adults.
 They are extremely shallow and they don’t cause pain.
 While not cosmetically pleasing, they’re not dangerous.
 Craze lines do not require treatment.

 A fractured cusp is a fracture at the point of a tooth on the chewing surface.
-A cusp can become weakened and either break off on its own or it may need to be removed by Dr. Kim.
+A cusp can become weakened and either break off on its own or it may need to be removed by Dr. Kim and Dr. Lentz.
 Removing it usually relieves the pain.
 Fractured cusps rarely damage the pulp of your tooth, so root canal treatment is usually not necessary.
-To repair the tooth back to normal, Dr. Kim may recommend a crown.
+To repair the tooth back to normal, Drs.
+Kim and Lentz may recommend a crown.

 With cracked teeth, some cracks extend all the way from the chewing surface down into the root of your tooth.
 Depending on the position of the crack, damage to the pulp can happen.
-In many cases, Dr. Kim would recommend root canal treatment to fix a cracked tooth.
+In many cases, Dr. Kim and Dr. Lentz would recommend root canal treatment to fix a cracked tooth.

 Vertical root fractures are cracks that begin in the root of a tooth.
-Because the fracture line may not be visible, Dr. Kim has to pay special attention to your symptoms in order to identify if you have one.
+Because the fracture line may not be visible, Dr. Kim and Dr. Lentz have to pay special attention to your symptoms in order to identify if you have one.
 Vertical root fractures are some of the most difficult fractures to identify.
 They are often fixed through endodontic treatment.
 It is possible to save some of the tooth, but in many cases the tooth needs to be removed.

 How To Prevent Cracked or Chipped Teeth

 It is difficult to completely prevent chipped or cracked teeth because almost everyone ends up with them.
-Here are a few ideas that Dr. Kim suggests to prevent unnecessary damage:
+Here are a few ideas that Dr. Kim and Dr. Lentz suggest to prevent unnecessary damage: